 The Company (for itself and as trustee for the benefit of its subsidiaries) entered into the Framework IT Support Agreement with ServiceOne Global dated 26 April 2021.
 Pursuant to the Framework IT Support Agreement, the ServiceOne Global Group shall provide IT support services to the Group for its customers, which are services the Group generally does not provide to its customers on its own, including certain implementation work that requires broad level of skills but large labour force, as well as certain maintenance work, such as extended product warranties, technical support and software development.
 The service fees of such IT support services will be determined from time to time by the parties on arm's length basis and normal commercial terms and with reference to, among others, the requirements of the Group in respect of the IT support services to be provided, the prevailing market prices for the same or similar services obtained from independent service providers and the prevailing market competitive conditions, and any other factors which may affect the terms and conditions at the material times.
-The Framework IT Support Agreement commenced on 26 April 2021 and will expire on 31 March 2024.
+The Framework IT Support Agreement commenced on 26 April 2021 and expired on 31 March 2024.
 Pursuant to the completion of the Group's acquisition of 70% of the issued capital of S1IHL, ServiceOne Global, the Company and S1IHL entered into a novation agreement on 8 October 2021 pursuant to which ServiceOne Global agreed to assign all rights and benefits in the Framework IT Support Agreement to S1IHL with effect from 8 October 2021.
-For FY2023 the total service fees paid for such IT support services to S1IHL and its subsidiaries amounted to HK\$2,582,000.
+For FY2024 the total service fees paid for such IT support services to S1IHL and its subsidiaries (the "S1IHL Group") amounted to HK\$3,005,000.

-For the years ending 31 March 2023 and 31 March 2024, the annual cap for the total amount of the service fees for the said IT support services shall not exceed HK\$4,100,000 and HK\$4,800,000, respectively.
+For the year ended 31 March 2024, the annual cap for the total amount of the service fees for the said IT support services should not exceed HK\$4,800,000.